 - Apply for a County Court Judgement

 The HRMC could take a County Court Judgement (CCJ) out against you to recover your business tax debts.
-You will be sent some court forms, which you will need to fill in and offer an affordable monthly amount.
-If you don’t pay the CCJ agreed on amount, they can apply for a charging order against you.
+You will be sent some court forms which you will need to fill in and offer an affordable monthly amount.
+If you don’t pay the CCJ agreed amount, then they can apply for a charging order against you.

 - Summon you to a Magistrates’ Court hearing

 If you owe less than £2,000, the HRMC can summon you for a court hearing.
-In the hearing, you will need to come equipped with your business and household budget and an offer to your debt into affordable payments.
+In the hearing, you will need to come equipped with your business and household budget as well as an offer to your debt into affordable payments.
 Refusing or not doing this can land you in serious trouble and even imprisonment.

 - Obtain money from your savings